10Duke Scale SDK for Java

 }

-Finally, release the license based on current checkout
+Finally, release the license based on the current checkout.

 private LicenseReleaseResult releaseLicense(